StefanSmith/your-code-as-a-crime-scene-tools/README.md

 To remove the cache, results _and_ the cloned repositories, run `make clean-all`.

+## Fetching repositories

+By default, repositories specified in `repoUrls` will be cloned just in time when executing an analysis recipe.
+If you are planning to work offline, you may wish to clone repositories upfront.
+Since analysis can takes time, there is a dedicated recipe for simply fetching repositories.

+Just run `make fetch-source` and specify the `repoUrls` parameter as usual.

 ## Refreshing repository history

 Currently, there is no way recipe for pulling down changes for a repository.
 You can either manually run `git pull` from inside the repository directory or delete the repository and re-run the analysis.